harveenchadha/hint3/README.md

 I treat this as a supervised multi class text classification problem.
 My intention here is to use an End to End DL solution.

-I use an uncased bert in the embedding layers and stacked two fully connected layers on top of it to make it classify text into one of the 21 categories.
+I use an uncased base bert in the embedding layers and stacked two fully connected layers on top of it to make it classify text into one of the 21 categories.

 ### Pros
 1. No domain knowledge required to execute the task.